slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The promise and perils of insect farming

+2021-05-16

+- Self explanatory.

+### Facebook will make the money now

+2021-05-16

+- Deprecated.
+Facebook's cryptocurrency was a fiasco.

 ### The rise of hacking armies

 2021-05-10